How to Turn Boring Meetings into Productive Discussions

 Step #1: Outline and share the meeting agenda ahead of time.

-Ken Norton, a partner at Google Ventures, recommends sharing the purpose of the meeting and agenda ahead of time so everyone is on the same page.
+Sharing the purpose of the meeting and agenda ahead of time ensures everyone is on the same page.

 Structure your agenda in order to highlight the goals you want to achieve.
 Be sure to include expectations in terms what every participant should contribute.